pgu/restlet-sites/modules/com.restlet/tech-doc/client/guide/03_collaborate/02_team_member.md

 > __Note:__ Here, the sharing is about **transferring** the project to the team.
 This implies *you will lose the project's management*, such as the delete action.
-Indeed, it will be the team owner that will be able to manage the project.
+It will be the team owner that will be able to manage the project.

 Once a project is shared, it is transferred to the team.
 The project doesn't appear anymore under MY DRIVE but **under the drive's team**.